 To bring more emotion to a performance, musicians will play certain sections softly and others with more force.
-The difference between these two points is what’s called the dynamic range, and as mixers, it's our job to decide whether we should reduce or expand it.
-Dynamic range is one of the trickier areas of mixing, since we want to maintain natural dynamics, but also sound focused and tight in a way that’s appropriate for commercial audiences.
+The difference between these two points, measured in decibels (dB), is what’s called the dynamic range.
+As mixers, it's our job to decide whether we should reduce or expand it.
+Dynamic range is one of the trickier areas of mixing, since we want to maintain natural dynamics but also sound focused and tight in a way that’s appropriate for commercial audiences.

 To find the right balance, here are five mix tips to improve dynamics.

 Improve your dynamic range with iZotope Plug-ins

 Before pushing faders and slapping compressors on every track, make note of the style of music you're mixing and where it will be listened to.
 Even if it seems obvious, skipping this step might land you with a mix that doesn’t fit the expectations of the music at hand.

 When mixing pop music, we strive for polish.
 The vocal is almost always front-and-center, the kick and bass always powerful, and supporting elements need to be as tight as possible.
 To get this kind of consistency to translate in the loud places we listen to pop—in the car, on public transport, and in public spaces—some pretty considerable dynamic range compression is required.

 It's also worth mentioning that pop, like many other genres, doesn’t have just one sound.
 It might borrow from soul, house, or hip-hop.
 This means you should adjust your approach accordingly.